 For example, administrators can route incoming calls to preset devices during certain hours, aligned with agent work schedules.
 Each phone number or extension can serve a specific function – for example, users can dial one number for the sales department, or put in an extension to connect to customer service.

 There are several unique benefits for virtual phone numbers.
 For smaller businesses, these numbers are often used when the business owner doesn’t want to give out personal data or a personal number.
-A virtual phone number rings any compatible phone, and most services even allow for text messaging and voicemail.
+A virtual business phone number rings any compatible phone, and most services even allow for text messaging and voicemail.

 All of this is managed with the same packet-switching technology that is used with other internet-based services.
 There’s no need for maintenance of telephone wires and there are no open circuits to account for as calls are made.